Nichgon/thai-games-list/README.md

 # 🇹🇭 Games developed by Thai developers

-A curated list of video games developed in **Thailand**, including release year, studio, genre, and platform.
+A curated list of video games developed by **Thai developers**, including release year, studio, genre, and platform.
 This repository aims to preserve and showcase the history of Thai game development — from early titles to modern indie hits.

 | Game Title              | Year       | Studio / Developer                     | Genre / Type                         | Platform(s)                          |